marcolertora/bareos-tasks-plugins/pgsql/README.md

-# Bareos FileDaemon PostgreSQL Plugin
+# BareOS FileDaemon PostgreSQL Plugin
 This plugin makes backup of any database found in a PostgreSQL.
 Each databases is stored in an individual files.
-For restore select the needed database file, found in */@PGSQL* in the catalog.
+To restore select the needed database file, found in */@PGSQL* in the catalog.

 ## Prerequisites
 The *pg_dump* and *psql* command must be installed and user *postgres* must have read-access to the databases.